You know her as Wednesday Addams.

 First, immersion in work.
 Threes often cope with stress by doubling down on achievement.
 For Jenna, this means taking on challenging roles that demand total focus.

 Second, compartmentalization.
 She creates clear boundaries between her public and private selves.
-When she says she wants to keep her romantic life private, that's not just a preference—it's a survival strategy for a Three whose identity is so tied to her professional image.
+When she says she wants to keep her romantic life private, that's not just a preference.
+It's a survival strategy for a Three whose identity is so tied to her professional image.

 Third, family grounding.
 She consistently mentions her family as her anchor.
 For Threes who can get lost in external validation, having people who love you regardless of achievement is essential.